bubbafat/bubbafat.github.io/_posts/2013-06-28-a-minimal-wordpress-theme-inspired-loosely-by-medium-com.md

 And now I’m at what I consider a minimally acceptable result.
 The text is readable, the mobile reading is much better than what I had before, the navigation is terrible but the 404 page (which is actually what the [Archive](http://roberthorvick.com/archive) link above is – hackity-hack-hack).

-Check out how you can [get custom acrylic prints](https://www.bumblejax.com/custom-acrylic-prints/) for your photos and renovate your web pages.
+Check out how you can [get custom acrylic prints](https://www.bumblejax.com/custom-acrylic-prints/)for your photos and renovate your web pages.

 A bunch more needs to be done but it can wait until I have more beer.